-Visiting professional consultations Mothers' groups - pre-school children's activities , 30 17 Entertainment events such as concerts, talent quests etc. Functions such as weddings, birthdays etc • Exhibits such as from Hawkesbury Art Gallery, Museum, Anzac Day, and others.
+Visiting professional consultations Mothers' groups - pre-school children's activities Dance classes, exercise classes etc. Business meetings, community groups, conferences, gatherings, private functions Functions such as weddings, birthdays etc Facility for a small Council library Exhibits such as from Hawkesbury Art Gallery, Museum, Anzac Day, and others.
 Fa acilities to be included Main function room with stage, sound, lighting etc. accommodate at least 100 seated.
 Must have good acoustics and sound-reducing insulation.
 Include an entry area with the facility to display items, such as the honour rolls, the history of our community up until present time, etc. Covered "alfresco area" on the eastern side outside the main hall that takes advantage of the views over Fernadell Park.
 Suitable style and quality furniture - tables and chairs Commercial grade kitchen facilities - with servery to main hall Separate goods receival area away from main entry Toilets, including disabled and baby changing facilities (mothers' room), children's toilet facilities in proximity to child-care area Storage room including security storage for valuable equipment Meeting rooms to accommodate small groups (6 -8 people) and medium sized groups (around 20 people) Office equipment including copying, printing, scanning, video conferencing Secure, children's play area Good quality audio-visual system Off-street parking for at least 200 vehicles (shared with sports facility) Landscaping including safe incorporation of stormwater detention dam Suitable security system Purpose designed space for play groups including an outdoor area Cleaners' cupboard for storage.
 3. 3.4 Assessment of facilities and spaces to be provided in Fernadell Park e combination of sporting, recreational and community facilities and spaces to be provided in rnadell Park was determined by: outcomes of community engagement (refer to Sections 3.3.2 and 3.3.3). facilities listed in the Hawkesbury Development Control Plan and Section 94 Contributions Plan sporting and recreation participation and trends in Hawkesbury City Th e justification for the combination of facilities and spaces in Fernadell Park is in Table 6.